tamunoWoks/Business_Intelligence_with_PowerBI/Part2a.md

 - In the Open window, navigate to the particular file, click to select it, and then click Open.
 - With the file open, head to the Navigator and select all check boxes on the left.
 - Click the Transform Data button.

-After you click Transform Data, a new interface appears called the **Power Query Editor**.
+*After you click Transform Data, a new interface appears called the **Power Query Editor**.
 It’s what loads the data from the two Excel spreadsheet tabs you just clicked on from the previous Power BI screens.
-But If you’d gone with Load, you’d have to make modifications to your dataset manually.
+But If you’d gone with Load, you’d have to make modifications to your dataset manually*.

 When you load data into Power BI Desktop, the data is stored as a snapshot in time.
 To ensure that you view the latest data, you click the Refresh Preview button on the home screen every so often.